CJCascalheira/cjcascalheira/content/project/gmh/index.md

 ## Confidentiality
 ___
-Your responses are anonymous.
 We do not track IP addresses or ask for any identifying information.

 The survey will ask you to select your location on Google Maps.
 However, you are encouraged to select an *approximate* location, such as a nearby business, landmark, neighborhood, or city.
 This is easy to do in Google Maps.